Newport News schools to offer free breakfast, lunch to all students

 NEWPORT NEWS, Va.
 (WAVY) — This upcoming school year, all students at Newport News Public Schools will now have access to free breakfast and lunch.

-The school system announced Wednesday that all 45 of its schools will be a part of the Community Eligibility Provision (CEP) school lunch program through the U.S. Department of Agriculture.
+The school system shared during Tuesday night’s school board meeting that all 45 of its schools will be a part of the Community Eligibility Provision (CEP) school lunch program through the U.S. Department of Agriculture.

 The service allows school districts in low-income areas to serve free meals to all students, rather than having a tiered system where some students pay, with others using reduced cost and free lunch options.